Lombiq/DotNest-Core-SDK/Readme.md

 ## Theme development

-- General Orchard Core theme development rules apply but with [Media Theme limitations](https://github.com/Lombiq/Hosting-Media-Theme#limitations).
+- General Orchard Core theme development rules apply but with [Media Theme practices](https://github.com/Lombiq/Hosting-Media-Theme#local-development) and [Media Theme limitations](https://github.com/Lombiq/Hosting-Media-Theme#limitations).
 Keep those in mind.
 - You can synchronize content from your site running on DotNest by exporting it and then importing it locally.
 That way, you can maintain a setup recipe locally that you keep up-to-date with the production site's data, even using [Auto Setup](https://docs.orchardcore.net/en/latest/docs/reference/modules/AutoSetup/). to set up the site when you run the app.
 Be sure to not use the recipe locally without some modifications:
     - Remove feature `enable` references for all Azure-related features unless you want to use e.g. Azure Blob Storage locally too.